Best Supplements for Respiratory Health Support: A Research-Backed Guide for Every Stage

 -

-Higher-dose vitamin C (1000-2000 mg 2-3 times daily) using powder or liposomal forms to maintain tissue saturation
+Higher-dose vitamin C (1000-2000 mg 2-3 times daily) using powder or liposomal forms to maintain tissue saturation.
+Remember: you're not just fighting lingering infection—you're rebuilding damaged epithelium.

 -

-NAC (600-1200 mg daily) to support glutathione restoration and mucus clearance
+NAC (600-1200 mg daily) to support glutathione restoration and mucus clearance.
+This addresses both the oxidative damage to pneumocytes and the symptomatic mucus accumulation.

 -